-Table 5 is an example where there is a significant interaction between $X_1$ and $X_2$ but the data generating process involves an interaction between $X_1$ and the part of $X_2$ that is orthogonal to $X_1$ .
-In non-structural applications, it is often not obvious that whether the derivative of Y with respect to $X_2$ is a function of some $X_1$ or some variable which is part of $X_1$ .
-For example, if the effect of credit varies by industry, it may not be "industry" (the type of product made) that matters but the correlation of industry dummies with financial structure.
-In the example here, the regressions where $X_2$ is Frisch-Waugh orthogonalized deliver consistent estimates while the regular interaction, still significant, does not-neither does the specification with both terms orthogonalized.
+Table 5 is an example where there is a significant interaction between $X_1$ and $X_2$ , but the DGP involves an interaction between $X_1$ and the component of $X_2$ that is orthogonal to $X_1$ .
+In non-structural applications, it is often not obvious that whether the derivative of Y with respect to $X_1$ is a function of some $X_2$ or some variable which is correlated with $X_2$ .
+For example, if the effect of credit varies by industry, it may not be "industry" (the type of product made) that matters, but the correlation of industry dummies with financial structure.
+In the example here, the regressions where $X_2$ is Frisch-Waugh orthogonalized deliver consistent estimates, while the regular interaction, still significant, does not-neither does the specification with both terms orthogonalized.
 The specification in column (5) is the true model.
-An investigator searching for specifications would notice the high t-value for the interaction term in this specification.
-The quadratic term in $X_2$ in column (7) is also very significant so an investigator would need to invoke theoretical considerations to choose between specifications-our suggested robustness tests do not substitute for this.
-They do, however, flag potential issues which the practice of reporting only a regression with $X_1$ , $X_2$ , and $X_1 X_2$ does not.
+An investigator searching for specifications would notice the high t value for the interaction term in